 The terms that define REST principles were introduced in Dr. Roy Fieldings’ thesis, “Architectural Styles and the Design of Network-Based Software Infrastructure.”
 Overall, REST can be thought of as the standard in service application development.
-It offers an alternative to Simple Object Access Protocol (SOAP), COBRA, RMI and many others.
+It offers an alternative to:

 Principles of REST

 There are six guiding constraints of REST:

 - Code-on-demand (optional)

 This mandate underscores the fact that REST is a distributed approach via the nature of separation between client and server.
 Each service has multiple capabilities and listens for requests.
 Requests are made by a consumer and accepted or rejected by the server.

 Due to the nature of statelessness, it is a guiding principle of RESTful architecture.
 It mandates what kind of commands can be offered between client and server.
 Implementing stateless requests means the communication between consumer and service is initiated by the request, and the request contains all the information necessary for the server to respond.